 In February of 2014 a dedicated group of GPBS parents and alumni formed the Board of directors that would become incorporated as Grand View Christian School Association (GVCSA), which in turn started Grand View Christian School (GVCS).

 Through MUCH prayer and support, the newly reorganized GVCS opened its doors at 2905 NE 46th Ave. in Des Moines (Norwoodville campus) with 240 students for the 2014-2015 school year.
 By the spring of 2018, GVCS had reached capacity at the Norwoodville campus and was forced to look for additional property to accommodate its rapid growth.
 Grand View Christian School was able to purchase the campus and building from Grandview Park Baptist Church as they were looking to relocate and grow their church ministry.
 In August 2018, Grand View Christian School opened its doors to the high school, located on the E. 33rd street campus with 150 students.
 The elementary and middle school remained at the Norwoodville campus, with more than 300 students registered for Fall 2018.
+Current enrollment from preschool-12th grade is now over 500 students.
+Praise God!

 With continued growth comes the need for additional renovations to our facilities.